bryanxtong/LearnMicroservicesWithSpringBoot-RocketMQ-Kubernetes/README.md

-# Learn Microservices with Spring Boot -（Spring Cloud Alibaba with RocketMQ）
+# Learn Microservices with Spring Boot — Spring Cloud Alibaba with RocketMQ

 This repository contains the source code of the practical use case described in the book [Learn Microservices with Spring Boot 3 (3rd Edition)](https://link.springer.com/book/10.1007/978-1-4842-9757-5).
 The book follows a pragmatic approach to building a Microservice Architecture.
 You start with a small monolith and examine the pros and cons that come with a move to microservices.